ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Introduction

 \section{Introduction}

-In the semantic segmentation task, the goal is to output a segmentation map: an annotation of each pixel within a given image from a predetermined classes set.
-Over the past years, many deep learning-based approaches have been proposed for solving the semantic segmentation task.
-However, similarly to most deep learning approaches, a large amount of data is required to perform and generalize well.
-In some applications, such as classification, acquiring large annotated datasets can be relatively simple.
-Yet for semantic segmentation, where one needs to annotate every pixel, the task is very time-consuming and sometimes may include inaccuracies due to human error.
+Many deep learning approaches have been proposed in the past years for solving the semantic segmentation task, where the goal is to output a segmentation map: a per-pixel label for a given input image.
+However, as in many cases, a large amount of data is required to train the segmentation networks for achieving a good generalization.
+In contrast to classification, where a single label is required per each input image, in semantic segmentation each pixel should be labeled, which makes the annotation very time-consuming and prone to inaccuracies due to human error.

 Unsupervised Domain Adaptation (UDA) aims at mitigating this lack of annotated training data.
-This area of research focuses on utilizing the vast amount of annotated data in a given source domain to infer the labels in a given target domain despite the fact that the target data lacks annotations.
-The most common source datasets are synthetic simulation data that contains class label annotations `for free', and the target is real data that contain the same object classes as in the simulation.
+It uses the vast amount of annotated data in a given source domain to learn to perform segmentation in a given target domain that lacks annotations.
+A popular source dataset is synthetic simulation data that have the per-pixel annotations `for free'.
+The target is real data with the same classes as in the simulation.

-The naive way of training a segmentation network only on source images and annotations fails to achieve good results because of the major differences between real-world images and synthetic images generated by the simulation \cite{hoffman2018cycada}.
-Using the available images and annotations in order to decrease this domain gap is at the heart of UDA.
+The naive approach of training a segmentation network only using annotated source data fails to achieve good results because of the major gap between real-world and synthetic simulation images.
+Moreover, training a segmentation network on source images that were translated to the target domain using an image-to-image technique fails to achieve good results on the target domain \cite{hoffman2018cycada}.

-Different UDA techniques have been used to achieve good performance in the segmentation of the target domain.
-In these approaches, the real-world data, which do not have target segmentation maps, is incorporated together with the synthetic images and their annotations during training of the deep neural network that segments its input target images.
-For example, some suggested training a neural network using the annotated samples from the source domain, then either adapt the network to the target domain \cite{zhang2021prototypical} or, alternatively, transfer the samples of the source domain to the target while preserving the structure of the source images, such that the segmentation maps of the source can be used for the transferred images as labels \cite{wang2021consistency, li2019bidirectional, yang2020fda}.
+Many UDA techniques have been proposed to achieve good performance in the segmentation of the target domain.
+In these approaches, the training of the segmentation neural network incorporates real images, which do not have ground-truth labels, together with the synthetic images and their annotations.
+For example, some suggested training a neural network using the annotated samples from the source domain, and then either adapt the network to the target domain \cite{zhang2021prototypical} or, alternatively, transfer the samples of the source domain to the target while preserving the structure of the source images, such that the segmentation maps of the source can be used for the transferred images as labels \cite{wang2021consistency, li2019bidirectional, yang2020fda}.